KaavyaGala546/DocuMind-AI/README.md

 # DocuMind AI

-> Transform unstructured documents into structured insights using semantic analysis, clustering, and summarization.
+> Explore, cluster, and understand entire document collections in seconds using semantic analysis.

 **Built to bridge the gap between NLP models and real-world usable systems.**